-Except for the purposes of emergency access, each Applicant must enter into a Framework Track Access Agreement or a Track Access Agreement (as applicable), Station Access Agreements (as applicable), HS1 CAHA and the HS1 Disputes Resolution Agreement with the Infrastructure Manager to cover the full scope of the intended operations.
+Except for the purposes of emergency access, each Applicant must enter into a Framework Track Access Agreement or a Track Access Agreement (as applicable), Station Access Agreements (as applicable), the HS1 CAHA and the HS1 Disputes Resolution Agreement with the Infrastructure Manager to cover the full scope of the intended operations.
 Upon request of the Infrastructure Manager, each Applicant must also enter into a Direct Agreement with the Secretary of State and the Infrastructure Manager.
 Under the Direct Agreement:

 (a) a TOC undertakes not to terminate its Framework Track Access Agreement or Track Access Agreement (as applicable), Station Access Agreement(s) (if any) on account of an Infrastructure Manager event of default, without first giving the Secretary of State not less than 15 business days’ prior written notice; and